ccp84/c25k/README.md

 ## Concept

-This django app will be a runner registration tool for c25k groups.
-Currently leaders have to rely on Whatsapp group chats to know if the participants are attending each session or not and can be left waiting around for runners they think are due to attend who either haven't posted in the chat group that they aren't coming, have said they are unable to come but the leaders have missed the message, or have previously said they were coming and changed their mind but not notified the leader.
-Similiarly, participants who are running late but who the leader doesn't know to wait for may find that the group has already left the start point if they miss the start time.
+This Django app will be a runner registration tool for c25k groups.
+Currently, leaders have to rely on Whatsapp group chats to know if the participants are attending each session or not and can be left waiting around for runners they think are due to attend who either haven't posted in the chat group that they aren't coming, have said they are unable to come but the leaders have missed the message, or have previously said they were coming and changed their mind but not notified the leader.
+Similarly, participants who are running late but who the leader doesn't know to wait for may find that the group has already left the start point if they miss the start time.
 This project aims to fix that as its core aim.

 ## Project Scope

-* It will allow run leaders to advertise the details of each weeks date, time and start location.
+* It will allow run leaders to advertise the details of each week's date, time and start location.
 As well as giving any additional details such as parking facilities, if trail shoes are needed, or other key information to be relayed before the start.
 * It will allow site visitors to view a basic list of the planned activities, and register for a user account to gain access to further detail.
-* It will allow logged in runners to see all of the details the leader has posted about the run.
+* It will allow logged-in runners to see all of the details the leader has posted about the run.
-* It should allow logged in runners to sign up and state that they are planning on attending a run / remove their name from the list if they change their mind.
+* It should allow logged-in runners to sign up and state that they are planning on attending a run / remove their name from the list if they change their minds.
 * It should allow leaders to view a list of runners who are planning to attend each session.
 * It should allow registered users to view and edit their details.
-* The overall site should have a main colour theme on completion and function with mobile first design in mind.
+* The overall site should have a main colour theme on completion and function with a mobile-first design in mind.
 * It could be used to mark runners as completed to maintain a list of graduates within the database, and list graduate runs following on from the main course.
-* It could be used for runners to add an emergency contact to their account which run leaders will be able to access during sessions in case of incident during the run.
+* It could be used for runners to add an emergency contact to their account which run leaders will be able to access during sessions in case of an incident during the run.
-* It could allow leaders to manage the user status of registered accounts to update the list of leaders rather than having to log into the adin panel.
+* It could allow leaders to manage the user status of registered accounts to update the list of leaders rather than having to log into the admin panel.
 * It could enable the club to advertise details of the next course and allow runners to sign up in readiness for the start date.

 Using MoSCoW prioritisation these functions have been prioritised as 'must have', 'should have', 'could have' and have been turned into user stories to create the [project board](https://github.com/users/ccp84/projects/4/views/1?visibleFields=%5B%22Title%22%2C%22Assignees%22%2C%22Status%22%2C%22Labels%22%5D).
 Any remaining features outside of this project's timeframe will be moved to 'won't have', and in production would become part of the next release or future features.